Skip to Main content

 What Kids Are Actually Hearing

-3. “Your body is a project with a quick solution.”
+3. “Your body is a project.
+And here’s the quick fix.”

-This is nonsense (stigma), and it harms all of us.
-The truth is that health — real, lasting health — isn’t something you achieve by reaching a certain weight.
+And it’s not true.
+Real, lasting health isn’t something you unlock by hitting a certain number on the scale.
 And a child’s worth has nothing to do with their size.

 What to say: